GSCloud/lasagna/TECHNICAL_DETAILS_EN.md

 # Tesseract LASAGNA: MVP PWA Framework

-version: 2.0 beta (2022-03-08)
+version: 2.0 beta (2022-03-09)

 ## Concept

 **Tesseract LASAGNA** is a fast, modern and modular PHP OOP framework for rapid prototyping of **Progressive Web Apps** (PWA).
-Tesseract uses *Google Sheets CSV exports* as a data input, it builds the Model from CSV layers (hence the LASAGNA codename).
+Tesseract uses *Google Sheets CSV exports* as a data input, builds the Model from CSV layers (hence the LASAGNA codename).
-Abstract based **Presenters** are used to process the **Model** and to export resulting data in TEXT, JSON, XML or HTML5 formats (or any other custom format). **View** is built as a set of Mustache templates and *partials* (Mustache can be also rendered in the browser via JavaScript).
+There are **Presenters** used to process the **Model** and to export resulting data in TEXT, JSON, XML or HTML5 formats (or any other custom format). **View** is built as a set of Mustache templates and *partials*.
 Tesseract is *Composer components* based, the Model defines a complex **RESTful API**, has a *command line interface* (CLI) and incorporates *continuous integration* (CI) testing.
-Tesseract uses no classical database models and structures, so it is quite easy to implement all types of scaling and integration.
+Tesseract uses no database models and structures, so it is quite easy to implement all types of scaling and integration.
 The acccess model is based on the **master key encrypted cookie**.

 ## Installation